 So, what will they remember?
 Experiences.

 Happy, lasting memories are created not by the money you spend but by the things you do together.
 So start holiday traditions the whole family can enjoy, like caroling or going to a tree farm to select and cut your Christmas tree.
 You want your family to have happy holiday memories.

 Celebrate a birthday by taking a zoo or an amusement park trip.
 Decorate cupcakes together for Easter.
 It’s those things that children will remember and associate with holidays, that you spent time together as a family.

 Should you try to get other family members who buy gifts for your children on board with the four-gift rule?
 That’s a personal decision.
 Some may be grateful for the decision, especially grandparents who have several grandkids to buy gifts for.

 Some people may resent it and find it too controlling or miserly.
 You should probably pick your battle here.
-If implementing the four gift rule is essential to you, explain why (or send this article!).
+If implementing the four-gift rule is essential, explain why (or send this article!).
 In the end, you are the parent, and how you raise your kids is up to you.

-If this is not a battle you want to fight, there are still ways to teach your kids that they can’t expect lots of gifts, and gifts aren’t what makes you happy.
-You can try things like requiring that they have to donate an older toy to a children’s charity for every new gift they receive.
+If this is not a battle you want to fight, there are still ways to teach your kids that they can’t expect many gifts, which aren’t what makes you happy.
+You can try things like requiring them to donate an older toy to a children’s charity for every new gift they receive.
 Maybe for every X number of items donated, you will take them on a special outing.

 If a family member asks your child for a list of gifts, only make a list a few items long.
 Ask that they contribute to your child’s college fund instead of buying many gifts.
 Then, you can steer them to certain types of gifts, things like board games and puzzles that can be enjoyed as a family, or active things like a yearly pass to a museum.